 Foundation: Check for cracks, water lines, damaged masonry, and soft mortar.

 Basement: Note evidence of leaks, drips, or flooding, such as mildew, odors, stains, and loose tiles.

 Central Heating System: Inspect heating ducts when visible or pipes if a boiler is used, check for appropriate vents, note brand name of the heating unit and the type of heat source used.
 Tests thermostat to be it is operational.

 Plumbing System: Check for leaks, corrosion, and rust on the pipes, fittings, and shutoff valves.
 Check the water pressure and drainage system.
 Flush toilets and run garbage disposal.

 Electrical System: The system should be checked to verify there is no drain on power when several critical items are used at the same time.
 Operational checks performed.

 Interior Structure: the inspection covers doors, stairs, windows, walls, floors, and ceilings.
 Noted items include the condition of heating and cooling registers, signs of peeling paint, cracks in the wall that indicate structural movement, and the condition of stairways and banisters.
 The ceiling will be checked for loose or cracked plaster and stains that indicate possible water damage.

 Built-In Appliances: This includes cook-top ranges, dishwashers, and wall ovens.
-Check that the appliance is plugged in to an appropriate outlet and that each appliance works.
-Check connection between dishwasher and water supply to be sure it is secure and there are no evident leaks.
+Check that the appliance is plugged into an appropriate outlet and that each appliance works.
+Check the connection between the dishwasher and water supply to be sure it is secure and there are no evident leaks.